Information Technology University: Foundation

+ITU, located in Lahore, was founded in 2012.

 Faculty

 The university was formerly led by Umar Saif (PhD from University of Cambridge) who has previously taught at the Cambridge–MIT Institute.

 Dr. Sarfraz Khurshid (PhD from MIT) was the second Vice Chancellor of the University.
 Prof. Dr. Adnan Noor Mian (PostDoc from University of Cambridge) is the current Vice Chancellor of the University.